MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 * revertToDefault (boolean) - Optional.
 If `true`, updates layer to use default text layer settings.
 * deleted (boolean) - Optional.
 If `true`, completely deletes the layer and all clears all of the layer's settings.
 Deleted layers no longer consume computational resources.
 * visible (boolean) - Optional.
 If `false`, hides the layer, but does not delete it.
 Note that a layer continues to consume computational resources, even when it is not visible.
-* opacity (int) - Optional.
+* opacity (double) - Optional.
 Opacity for this layer.
 A value of 0 is completely transparent; 1 is completely opaque.
 When you specify a value greater than 0 and less than 1, the layer appears but is transparent.
 Defaults to `1`
 * size (int) - Optional.
 Font size (in px).
 Must be greater than 0.
 Defaults to 50.
 * weight (int) - Optional.
 Numerical value between 0-1000 that specifies font thickness.
 Use higher values for thicker font.
 Defaults to 400.
 * wrap (boolean) - Optional.
 Whether strings of text longer than the width of the text display element should wrap onto the next line.
 Defaults to `true`.